 - 6. Execute the steps in order.
 Perform the following steps to execute each step individually:

 - a.
 Double-click the title of the step.

 - b.
 Select the Perform tab.

 - c.
 Review the step contents and update the input values as required.

 - d.
 Select Next.

 Repeat the previous two steps to complete all items until the option Finish is available.

 7. Select Finish.

 After you execute each step, the step is marked as Complete.
 The workflow is executed.
-For general information about how to execute z/OSMF workflow steps, watch the z/OSMF Workflows Tutorial.

 Verifying Zowe installation on z/OS